-- SQL is a pretty essential part of the data scientist's toolkit. - When you have a lot of data, and it is contained in many different linked tables, it definitely makes sense to use SQL for working with it - However, there are many cases when we have a table of data, and we need to gain some understanding or insights about this data, such as the distribution, correlation between values, etc. In data science, there are a lot of cases when we need to perform some transformations of the original data, followed by visualization.
-In these cases, spreadsheet is helpful - We now have basic tools for manipulating with data, we can go to understand and prepare our data in next lecture!
+SQL is a pretty essential part of the data scientist's toolkit.

+- When you have a lot of data, and it is contained in many different linked tables, it definitely makes sense to use SQL for working with it - However, there are many cases when we have a table of data, and we need to gain some understanding or insights about this data - In data science, there are a lot of cases when we need to perform some transformations of the original data, followed by visualization.
+In these cases, the spreadsheet is helpful - We now have basic tools for retrieving and manipulating data, we can go on to cleaning and preparing our data in the next lecture!